malijs/examples/README.md

 ### <a name="push">Push server</a>

-GRPC can be used to implement a service that sends updates to all connected clients.
+gRPC can be used to implement a service that sends updates to all connected clients.
 This can be achieved using response stream calls.
 In this contrieved example clients open a stream response connection using `syncWidgets` call, which returns all "updated" widgets since some timestamp.
 Afterwards as widgets are updated the server sends the updates to all the connected clients.
 The server abstracts and mocks a simple widget store which can be either another service (ie widget service) or a database.
 Similarly it abstracts and mocks an update notification mechanism that notifies it of updated widgets (for example incoming messages from AMQP or some other messanging system).

 #### Run the server